ericnograles/chain-reaction/README.md

 ## Run the iOS App

+**Note:** Be sure to install Xcode and/or the Android SDK before running.

 1. In a terminal from the root of this repo, type in `cd ./chain-reaction.mobile`
 2. Run `./start.sh`